twetech/itflow/README.md

 - **Enhanced Search Functionality**: Type-ahead searching offers a more intuitive and quicker way to find information.
 - **Strategic Insights**: Greater emphasis on financial analytics helps in tracking and improving profit margins across various business aspects.
 - **Codebase Maintainability**: Refactoring into an Object Oriented codebase, with a Model, View, Controller architechture to help with bloat and increase mainatainability.

+## Paid Services Offered:
+- **Migration Services**: Migrate your data from ITFlow - Classic to Nestogy.
+- **Hosting Services**: Use our cloud servers to for your Nestogy account.

+Learn more about Nestogy at [nestogy.io](https://nestogy.io)